What Is Financial Consolidation Software?

 • Mapping general ledgers onto a single chart of accounts

-• Including only the relevant groups share of the company’s financial statements, (partial ownership / minority interests etc)
+• Including only the relevant group's share of the company’s financial statements, (partial ownership / minority interests etc)

 • Producing unified financial statement